 We added several new stocks to the portfolio during the quarter, with the turnover reflecting the sale of some of our recent strong performers and in turn, the introduction of several new investment ideas.
-Below, we have discussed three of the new stocks added to the portfolio.
+Below, we have discussed two of the new purchases, Asciano Limited (AIO) and Woodside Petroleum (WPL).